Sections

 Of course, continents do erode as well as get built

-and so their surfaces can't last forever.
+and so their surfaces CANNOT last forever.

 Their bits get washed in the ocean basins.